University Web Guidelines and Requirements

 If you are interested in outsourcing a 3rd party vendor for your website, please see our policy on outsourcing.

-Required for your web site
+System and design requirements for your web site

 Tarleton is currently using a content management system called Cascade Server.
 All websites (with the exception of student web sites) are developed and maintained inside this web-based application in order to provide better usability, accessible content, consistency of branding, and ease of updating information.
 This includes departmental, program, course, and faculty web sites.